pelikanmartin/camel-enrich-too-many-connections/readme.md

 `ps -ef |grep maven | grep -v grep | awk  '{print $2}' | netstat --tcp --numeric| grep 4447`

 ## Results
-### Multiple connections to multiple endpoints without pooling
+### 1. Multiple connections to multiple endpoints without pooling
 There is one connection to web server for each message going to unique endpoint
-### Multiple connections to single endpoint with pooling
+### 2. Single connection to single endpoint
 There is single connetion to web server for each message going to the same endpoint
-### Multiple connections to multiple endpoints with pooling
+### 3. Single connection to multiple endpoints with pooling
 There is single connection to web server for each message going to the same endpoint because of synchronous nature of the test